nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 _If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._ **Else you're likely to see an error which explains this:** `HTTP/1.1 400 Parameter verification failed. (invalid format - value does not look like a valid VM ID)`

-## ✅ MODULE: INSTALLATION & CONFIGURATION ✅
+## ✅ MODULE: Installation & Configuration ✅

 Firstly, you need to upload, activate and make the WHMCS Module available to Administrators.